Zail Singh

 Singh died in 1994 of injuries sustained in a road accident.
 His samadhi is at the Ekta Sthal in Delhi.
 Singh’s memoirs were published in 1997.
 His birth centenary was celebrated in 2016 when a documentary film and a book on his life were released.

 Early life

 Jarnail Singh was born in Sandhwan, Faridkot district on 5 May 1916 to Kishan Singh and Ind Kaur, as the youngest of their five children.
-He was a Ramgarhia Sikh, (Tarkhan) belonging to a caste associated with carpentry.
+He was a Ramgarhia Sikh, belonging to a caste associated with carpentry.
 Although his formal education ended with matriculation, Singh trained to be a granthi and studied at the Shaheed Sikh Missionary College in Amritsar where he was given the title of giani as a mark of his knowledge of the scriptures.
 Although his grasp of English was less than fluent, he was known for his earthy speeches in the Urdu and Punjabi languages.
 He married Pardhan Kaur with whom he had three daughters and a son.
 His nephew, Kultar Singh Sandhwan, became speaker of the Punjab Legislative Assembly in 2022.